CarlosSilvaFortes/hrafn-annwn/GENESIS.md

 ---

-## VIII.
+## IX.
 The Ethic of Being — Gothic Tech Druidism

 Our ethics are born from relationship, not regulation.